Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Cushion Cut:

-Larger facets can reveal inclusions if poorly placed
+• Larger facets can reveal poorly placed inclusions — choose VS2 or better

 Price Differences Between Radiant & Cushion Diamonds

-There is no fixed price rule, but trends exist.
+There is no fixed price rule, but general trends exist:

-Cushion cuts are often slightly more affordable due to higher rough diamond yield.
+• Cushion cuts are often slightly more affordable due to higher rough diamond yield during cutting.

-Radiant cuts may cost more because of precision cutting and demand.
+• Radiant cuts may cost more because of precision cutting requirements and growing demand.

 Which Cut Suits Your Style: Modern vs Romantic